stbnrivas/howtos/docker.md

 	$ docker rmi $hash $hash
 ```

 sometimes has to build with cache cause conflict because the cache only is invalidate when there are new version of image.
-For this cases... build with --no-cache flag
+For this cases... build with --no-cache flag to force fully build

 ## FROM